Destroid1669/Destroid1669/README.md

 - 👯 I’m looking to collaborate with other programmers
 - 🥅 2022 Goals: Improve and Enhance my programming skills
 - 👨‍🎓 Currently a Student of Amrita Vishwa Vidyapeetham
-- ⚡ Fun fact: I like to play fps games mostly battle royals
+- ⚡ Fun fact: I like to play Soccer and online fps Games

 ### Connect with me: